 We value live, substantial, interesting and informative user comments.
 Our goal is for comments to add to the discussion and add value to ArkansasBusiness.com news articles, blog posts and other content, thereby contributing to a great user experience.

 To that end, we've created a quick list of comment guidelines we'd like you to observe.
-And we appreciate any feedback and suggestions you might have about comments, our processes and policies; you can e-mail them here.
+Comments that don't meet these standards may be removed, and commenters may be banned from the site.
+We appreciate any feedback and suggestions you might have about comments, our processes and policies; you can e-mail them here.

 - Avoid personal attacks or threats.
 Those comments will be removed and/or not accepted.
 Instead, keep criticism constructive.